Leaderboard

 4 points

-9. I think a reasonable reform that can be done is to abolish asset forfeiture.
+I think a reasonable reform that can be done is to abolish asset forfeiture.
 It's legalized theft for the police, and that money that they steal is often used to buy ridiculous military equipment for police use.
 And to defend yourself against asset forfeiture is extraordinarily difficult and specialized.
 Oh, and there's no exclusionary rule in asset forfeiture, so the cops can literally do an illegal search that would get shut down and does get shut down in criminal court and still be justified in stealing the money.
 It's insanity.
 And I know defund the police is popular, but I think "Disarm the Police" actually makes more sense.
-No more tanks and machine guns for cops!
+No more tanks and machine guns for cops!4 points

 4 points